Backpack and Snorkel Travel Guide for Belize - Belize Purple Travel Guide

 Two weeks are plenty to get a good feeling for the country.
 Unless you want to constantly travel, you will not see all the highlights of this beautiful country.
 We decided to take it slow and throw in a several beach days and, since we are in this part of the world already, we added one day for Tikal across the border in Guatemala.
 Tikal is one of the major indigenous sites in the world and not to be missed.

 If you want to see more of Belize, here is a list of other destinations that are worth a stop.
-They are, however, not covered in this guide, but I am providing links to other websites so that you can get more information: Corozal, Orange Walk, Belmopan, San Ignacio, Caracol, day trips to some of the atolls and the Blue Hole, Dangriga and Hopkins.
+They are, however, not covered in this guide, but I am providing links to other websites so that you can get more information: Corozal, ancient Mayan ruins of Xunantunich, Orange Walk, Belmopan, San Ignacio, Caracol, day trips to some of the atolls and the Blue Hole, Dangriga and Hopkins.

 Day